Dr0nhp/Terminplaner/README.md

 ## Prerequisites
 To use this code you need [Nodejs](https://nodejs.org/) and [Discord,js](https://discord.js.org/).
 You also need your own Discord application token which you can get from [Discord.com/Developers](https://discord.com/developers/applications).
-Click and fill requiered fields:
+Click and fill required fields:
 * New Application
 * Bot
 * Copy Token